VojislavD/laravel-serbian-translation/README.md

 Package offers two writing systems, Latin and Cyrillic.
 You can choose one you want during package installation.

 #### NOTE
-Package will overwrite `resource/lang/sr.json` file and default files in `resources\lang\sr` directory, if present.
+Package will overwrite `lang/sr.json` file and default files in `lang\sr` directory, if present.

 ## Testing
 Run the tests with: